yulia-2008/goal-tracker/README.md

 - text input is still in focus after selecting other butons
 - if not all fields are filled and Set Goal pressed - what should happen?
 - Add new Goal button text - make bigger
-- "no deadline" option in a datePicker - how this data stored when updating GoalsData
 - Home Screen and LifeArea has different "Add Button" position????
 Flex parametr is the same.

+- working in a Goal Screen.
+FlatList inside of ScrollView is not allowed, had errors.
+Need to be fixed.